 Many people will automatically think of the ITIL processes – such as incident and change management – when ITSM is mentioned, but ITSM “thinking” is a very important part of designing and delivering superior IT services and support.
 With ITSM based on the concept of “IT delivered as a service.”

 This means, rather than thinking of IT provision and management across the separate domains of network, compute, and storage, ITSM involves the delivery of IT services.
 For instance, an email or a managed desktop service.
 These IT services are the things that employees, or customers, use or consume (and know that they are doing so).

-It’s important not to get bogged down in the processes, with an important thing to remember that ITSM is about making your company’s IT, and business operations, better.
-That ITSM’s ultimate aim is to improve business performance.
+When it comes to understanding what ITSM is, it’s important not to get bogged down in the processes – with an important thing to remember that ITSM is about making your company’s IT, and business operations, better.
+That it’s ultimate aim is to improve business performance.

 - Incident management – dealing with requests for help with IT issues, usually via an IT help desk or service desk

 - Request fulfillment – dealing with requests for, and providing, new IT services, again via an IT help or service desk, and

 - Change management – the effective management of IT and business change.

 If you’re interested in what the full 26 ITIL ITSM processes/capabilities are, then here you go (and listed by ITIL book):

 - Demand management